Concerta extended-release tabletsPronunciation

 Treating attention deficit hyperactivity disorder (ADHD).
 It may also be used for other conditions as determined by your doctor.

-Concerta extended-release tablets is a central nervous system stimulant.
+Concerta extended-release tablets are a central nervous system stimulant.
 Exactly how it works is not known.

 Do NOT use Concerta extended-release tablets if: